AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

     Click **Save and Close**.

- ## Organize your custom form
+ ## Organize and preview a form with the Form Designer

- For information on how to organize your form, see [Organize a form with the Form Designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/organize-a-form.md).
+ For information on how to organize and see a preview of your form, see [Organize and preview a form with the Form Designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/organize-a-form.md).